 There are two purposes to handling and presenting documents in cross-examination.

-The collateral purpose, which an advocate should always keep in mind, is to present the tribunal with a series of documents in chronological order together with the witness’s commentary.
+The collateral purpose, which an advocate should always keep in mind, is to present the tribunal with a series of documents in chronological order with the witness’s commentary.
 The effect of doing so will be to establish in the tribunal’s minds a certain impression about the sequence of the relevant facts, the credibility of the witness, the documentary record and the questions that the tribunal must decide.
 Perhaps more importantly, this exercise will force the tribunal to read the most important documents both in context and in chronological order.

-The impression that an advocate wishes to create in the tribunal’s mind should be well thought out in advance, because it will influence what kind of questions he or she will ask.
-It forms part of the preparation process described above.
-If the advocate is well versed and clear on the objectives of the cross-examination, the documents, the facts, the issues and the submissions, including the witness statements, then he or she will be able to ask the types of question that will create the desired impression in the tribunal’s mind.
+The impression that an advocate wishes to create in the tribunal’s mind should be well thought out in advance, because it will influence what kind of questions he or she will ask, and it forms part of the preparation process described above.
+If the advocate is well versed and clear on the objectives of the cross-examination, the documents, the facts, the issues and the submissions, including the witness statements, then he or she will be able to ask the types of questions that will create the desired impression in the tribunal’s mind.
 Some of those questions will be directed at the witness’s opinion about documents, and others will concern background and context.
 Those questions only become clear to advocates once they clearly understand the objective.

 Making and dealing with objections

 There are at least two instances in which an objection is appropriate.
 First, an objection can be used defensively when a witness is caught in a difficult position.
 Second, an objection may be used offensively when the tribunal is becoming irritated with a cross-examiner’s line of questioning.
 In the latter case, a good advocate will detect when the tribunal is likely to intervene and will refrain from making the objection.
 It is always preferable that the tribunal intervene in a spontaneous fashion.
-Regardless of the intended function of the objection, the use of objections should be scarce, as too many objections will produce an effect opposite to that sought.
+Regardless of the intended function of the objection, the use of objections should be scarce, as too many objections will produce an opposite effect to that sought.

 Finally, there is the question of how to make an objection.
 My personal preference is not to interrupt the lawyer asking the questions, as it may be perceived as aggressive and could even lead to a shouting match between counsel.
 Rather, I prefer to wait until the lawyer has finished asking the question and then to make the objection directly to the tribunal.